 Picking Up Your Weekly Share

 Since the CSA is completely run by volunteers, members must commit to a certain number of volunteer hours, generally by working a few two-hour distribution shifts over the course of the season.
+Note that we are not requiring distribution shifts for people in high-risk groups during the COVID-19 crisis.

 Want to learn more about the Chelsea CSA?